 The WD Blue SN500 has quite high endurance ratings.
 WD says you can write up to 150 terabytes of data to the 250GB capacity before it becomes unreliable.
 With the 500GB, you can write double the amount.

 This level of endurance is similar to that of the Samsung 970 Evo Plus or the WD Black.
 Overall, it’s safe to say you won’t need to worry about the drive’s running out of writes at all.

 Despite the low specs, the new NVMe WD Blue outperformed SATA SSDs by a considerable margin.
 Compared to 4-lain NVMe drives, however, it was indeed clearly slower in my testing; but to the similarly-specced Toshiba RC100, the WD Blue did better in most tests.

-Specifically, copy tests, the WD Blue has the sustained speeds of 1060 megabytes per second and 1462MB/s for writing and reading, respectively.
+Specifically, in copy tests, the WD Blue has sustained speeds of 1060 megabytes per second and 1462MB/s for writing and reading, respectively.
 When performing both writing and reading at the same time, it still averaged 616MB/s.
 Quite impressive.

 In random access tests, the drive wasn’t as impressive but still was quite fast.

 In real-world usage, it didn’t feel much difference between it and other higher-end drives in most cases.
 The test laptop booted up fast, and most applications launched instantly.
 The only time when it lagged slightly behind was when I use resource-taxing apps like a 3D game or using photoshop to edit a large photo.
 But it never got to the point where I wanted to slam the keyboard or something like that.
 Far from it.